azurecrystalz/azurecrystalz.github.io/source/_posts/ev3ns-mainstory-A-p1.md

 {% endbubble %}

 {% bubble Raito %}
 Hm.
 I see.
-Come to think of it, today is Tenshanichi isn’t it?
+Come to think of it, today is Tenshanichi[^13] isn’t it?

 The revolutionary planet, Neptune, and the planet of love, Venus are aligned.
 Is that what’s happening?
 {% endbubble %}